 While the aforementioned academic studies did not incorporate the impact of the CARES Act in their projections, market forecasts do and are frequently revised to reflect changes in policies.
-As of June 15, the consensus market forecast is more optimistic than the projections in those academic studies.
-The Bloomberg median consensus forecast (out of a sample of 80-90 analysts) expect GDP growth of -5.7 percent for 2020 (as of June 15), and the Blue Chip Consensus forecast (as of July 10) projects -5.5 percent for 2020.
+As of mid-October, the consensus market forecast is more optimistic than the projections in those academic studies.
+The Wall Street Journal median consensus forecast (out of a sample of 60 economists) expects GDP to fall 3.6 percent for 2020 (as of October), and the Blue Chip Consensus forecast (as of October) projects -4.0 percent growth for 2020.

-Figure 10 shows the weekly evolution of these market forecasts.
-The GDP contraction for 2020 primarily reflects analysts' deteriorating outlook for 2020:Q2, which were continually revised down since mid-March as social distancing practices became prevalent and as analysts take into account new information provided by high-frequency economic indicators pointing to the steeper depth of the downturn.
-On the other hand, market analysts have continued to revise the forecasts for 2020:Q3, 2020:Q4 and 2021 upward, particularly after the passage of the CARES Act (Figure 10 and 11).
+Figure 8 shows the weekly evolution of these market forecasts around the passage of Coronavirus relief legislation.
+The outlook for 2020:Q2 deteriorated throughout the spring, and forecasts were continually revised down after mid-March as social distancing practices became prevalent and as analysts took into account new information provided by high-frequency economic indicators pointing to the steeper depth of the downturn.
+On the other hand, market analysts continued to revise the forecasts for 2020:Q3, 2020:Q4 and 2021 upward, particularly after the passage of the CARES Act (Figures 8 and 9).

-Figure 10.
+Figure 8.
 Evolution of Median Forecasts for 2020 Quarterly GDP